GIScience/ohsome-now-stats/notebooks/example_queries.md

 * parquet file with OSHDB contributions

 ## Hashtags
 Hashtags should be case insensitive.
-This means that when you are adding `#missingmaps` or `#MissingMaps` or `#missingMaps` this will all be counted towards lower case `missingmaps`.
+This means that when you are adding `#missingmaps` or `#MissingMaps` or `#missingMaps` to a changeset comment this will all be counted towards lower case `missingmaps`.
 This is currently the case for the processing of the osmstats-api.

 The following hashtags are considered for testing and validating the example queries:
 * `#missingmaps`